NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 ``stereo_gui`` tool can be used to visualize the regions at or below threshold, see again :numref:`thresh`.

-A tool will also be provided to create a mask only in a region delimited by a given shapefile, if desired to do bathymetry with a precisely selected area.

 Creation of masks based on the threshold
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~